 - Focus on the newsworthy aspects of your release

-- Make sure that it’s a positive message and is relevant to what you’re trying to communicate
+- Ensure that it’s a positive message and is relevant to what you’re trying to communicate.

-- Make sure that all contact information is included in the release, including an email address for press inquiries
+- Ensure all contact information is included in the release, including an email address for press inquiries.

 - Make sure the release is written clearly and concisely

 - Identify your target audience

 - Include a contact person for questions or comments